neuronflicker/CTF/UsefulNotes/pwn.md

 ```
 This is fine if reading from the command line (where hitting Enter on the keyboard terminates input), but reading from the file above, `fname` will end up with something like `fred\ndref` in it and the `read()` will sit and wait for more.
 To get past these `read()` calls from a file you have to include 25 characters for each.

-This is a problem when using [IDA](ida.md), because it has to take input from a file into the debugger - it doesn't seem to prompt for user input.